-⚠ If a screw seems very tight, try loosening the other screws first.
+A If a screw seems very tight, try loosening the other screws first.
 Sometimes tightening other screws during assembly causes one already in place to bind.
 Loosening the others will usually free it.

-Remove the K3 top cover as shown in Figure A-1.
-As you lift the cover off unplug the speaker wire that connects to the KIO3 board in the left rear corner of the K3.
-If you have the K144XV 2-meter option installed, slip the speaker wire under the chassis stiffener bar that runs across the top of the K3 along the depression in the top of the K144XV module.
+Remove the top cover as shown in Figure A-1.
+As you lift the cover off unplug the speaker wire that connects to the KIO3 board in the left rear corner of the K3s or K3.
+If you have the K144XV 2-meter option installed, slip the speaker wire under the chassis stiffener bar where it passes over a depression in the top of the K144XV module.